2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1. No FG Errors

-The “FG” initials represent Frank Gasparro, designer of the Kennedy Half Dollar reverse, and normally appear on the coin’s back side.
-When mint dies become damaged, employees must polish away clash marks and other defects.
-Sometimes this process removes too much material, completely eliminating Gasparro’s initials.
+The “FG” initials represent Frank Gasparro, designer of the Kennedy Half Dollar reverse, and normally appear on the coin’s back side beneath the eagle’s right talon.
+When mint employees polish dies to remove clash marks — ghost impressions caused by improperly aligned dies striking each other — they can sometimes remove too much metal and erase Gasparro’s initials entirely.

 2. Doubled Die Obverse (DDO)

-The 1974-D doubled die obverse represents one of the most recognized varieties in the series, with clear doubling visible in “IN GOD WE TRUST.”
+The 1974-D DDO is one of the most recognized varieties in the series, showing clear doubling in “IN GOD WE TRUST.”
+Values for confirmed DDO Kennedy halves range from modest premiums for minor examples to several hundred dollars for dramatic, visually striking doubling in higher grades.

 3. Doubled Die Reverse (DDR)

-Reverse doubled dies affect the coin’s back side, typically showing doubling in “UNITED STATES OF AMERICA,” “HALF DOLLAR,” or eagle details.
-The 1964 doubled die reverse is considered scarcer and more valuable than the corresponding obverse variety.
+Reverse doubled dies affect the back of the coin, typically showing doubling on “UNITED STATES OF AMERICA,” “HALF DOLLAR,” or in the eagle’s feather details.
+The 1964 Doubled Die Reverse is considered scarcer than its obverse counterpart and commands higher premiums among collectors who specialize in early Kennedy varieties.

 Ready to turn your 2015 half dollars into cash?
-The selling platform you choose directly impacts your final payout.
-Each option carries distinct trade-offs between convenience, fees, and potential returns.
+The selling platform you choose directly impacts your final payout, with each option carrying distinct trade-offs between convenience, fees, and potential returns.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)